ublanquet/training-angularjs/README.md

 > Why do we get 2 dependencies manager ?

+> Today's project tend to drop bower, in profit a Webpack based, npm only project.

-More details on gulp usage in README_GUP.md
+More details on gulp usage in README_GULP.md

 ## Get started